 The only enslaved person that we know of by full name in Dyckman family history, Francis Cudjoe was manumitted in 1809 by Jacobus Dyckman.
 He lived and worked on the farm roughly a decade prior to Hannah, but their time at the farmhouse may have overlapped.

-The Dyckmans did not keep records of their enslaved and therefore some of this information is nearly impossible to find.
-However the person we have the most visual description about is a man named Will through a runaway slave ad.
+The person we have the most visual description about is a man named Will through a runaway slave ad.
 These ads were known to be full of detail including phenotypic appearance, clothing, languages spoken, and talents such as playing an instrument.

 A May 1765 runaway slave ad placed by Jacob Dyckman of Kingsbridge for a 3 dollar reward for Will described as “A Negro Fellow named Will, or Wiltshier, about 40 years old, 5 feet 8 inches high, very Crooked Leggs; had on when he went away, a blue Broad Cloth Coat very short, Homespun Trowsers, a Beaver Hat, half worn, with a hole through the Rim.”
-Will was the enslaved of Jacob Dyckman, the brother of William Dyckman who built today’s standing farmhouse.
+Will was the enslaved of Jacob Dyckman, owner of the Black Horse Tavern and the brother of William Dyckman who built today’s standing farmhouse.
 He is also the father of Garret and Staats Dyckman, who we also have records of their enslaved.

 We have discovered copies of two news articles pertaining to Gilbert Horton, an enslaved of Staats Dyckman.
 An Aug 1826 article stated he was found, imprisoned, and was to be sold.
 Soon after, this was countered by a Sep 1826 article stating he was a free man who had served Staats Dyckman and was manumitted after his father Peter Horton served Staats for one year for Gilbert’s freedom.